Application deadline: September 25th, 2025 (Japan Time)

 The Japanese Society of Psychiatry and Neurology (JSPN) is now accepting applications for the JSPN Fellowship Award, which is presented to early-career psychiatrists from Asia and around the world.
-The purpose of this award is to recognize early-career, outstanding psychiatrists and to encourage academic discussion and personal friendships with early-career Japanese psychiatrists at the 121st annual meeting of the JSPN from June 19th to 21st, 2025 in Kobe, Japan.
+The purpose of this award is to recognize early-career, outstanding psychiatrists and to encourage academic discussion and personal friendships with early-career Japanese psychiatrists at the 122nd annual meeting of the JSPN from June 18th to 20th, 2026 in Yokohama, Japan.

 The awardees and Japanese psychiatrists have collaborated to produce academic publications.
 Their achievements can be found here.